 Doesn’t this in itself say there are others that feel the same as me?

-I continue to be baffled by this societal expectation for cancer patients and survivors to above all else, stay positive and search for the lesson in cancer and if you don’t find one, you’re doing something wrong.
+I continue to be baffled by the societal expectation for cancer patients to above all else stay positive and search for the lesson in cancer, and if you don’t find one, you’re doing something wrong.
+What BS!

 Cancer is isolating enough without others making the patient feel even more so because she/he isn’t living up to the gold standard of how to do cancer.
 Finding little or nothing positive and/or no lesson in cancer does not mean you’ve “failed” some cancer test.